diana-bsv/augmented-reality-system/README.md

 ### Project **Development of an Augmented Reality System**

-This project was done as part of coursework in "Computer Vision nad Image Processing" course at the University of Bologna during my exchange semester there.
+This project was done as part of coursework in "Computer Vision and Image Processing" course at the University of Bologna during my exchange semester there.

 Result of the project is a software system aimed at creating an Augmented Reality (AR) video («output.avi»).
 The task was solved by applying Frame to Reference (F2R) method.